 A hands pad is a handheld blocking pad with side pockets so defenders may grab the pad as if they're a breastplate.
 While the pad allows pad holders to be mobile, the pad does not have retractable arms like The Colt.
 The pad may help teach hand placement and shoulder drive, but a blocker or tackler's natural reactions with their arms is not accounted for.

-This football training checklist is what you want.
-Realistic training.
-Coach-controlled, adjusting each practice to either properly teach technique or prepare for the next opponent.
+This football training checklist is what you want and your players need to get better.
+Coach-controlled, realistic training which can adjust each practice to either properly teach technique or prepare for the next opponent.
 Specific movements drilled into the player without danger of exhaustion or injury during practice.
 In short, you need technology which works.
-Unfortunately as the chart shows, most traditional football blocking dummies can’t rival these itemized benefits.
+As the above chart shows, most traditional football blocking dummies can’t rival these itemized benefits of The Colt.

 The problem then becomes economic.
 Look at the football equipment list on the vertical left hand side of the chart.
 At the top, you’ll see the Krausko Colt blocking pad and the upgraded Pop-Up Dummy and Pop-Up + Arm Attachments.
 Two simple, effective and affordable items.
 They work – and they work extremely well.
 They also cost much less.
 Both are for sale on line.

 Football Training Equipment for All Positions and Skill Levels

 Krausko football training equipment is appropriate for players of all ages.
 Professional NFL teams use our equipment for practice.
 And school team coaches from colleges down to PeeWee leagues rely on us for the latest strength & fitness tools.
 Check out some of our free football drills and demos online.